adambeagle/simplesite/README.md

 Assume `base.html` is a base template used by the other two templates, and all templates are valid jinja2 templates.

-The following code will generate a site from these files using the default settings:
+The following code in `someproject.py` would generate a site from these files using the default settings:

     from simplesite import Page, SimpleStaticSiteGenerator